A spin on classic potatoes and eggs...

 - Add all ingredients into a food processor, and pulse until combined being careful not to puree the peas.
 Season with salt and pepper if needed.

 - Combine all ingredients except for water.
-After, thin with a tbsp of water at a time until you reach a pourable consistency.
+After, thin with a tablespoon of water at a time until you reach a pourable consistency.

 - Heat your pan, and add a tablespoon of olive oil.
 Crack one to two eggs per person into the pan and fry until whites are opaque, and yolks are still soft.
 Season with a pinch of salt, pepper and chili flakes.